 The Association shall be responsible for landscape maintenance in accordance with its landscape plan approved by the City of Portland including the maintenance and care of approved street trees and their granite planting beds and any other plantings in the city’s right of way.

 The Association shall be responsible for ensuring the safe condition and maintenance of the entrances on Newbury and Federal Streets, and shall be responsible for ensuring the safe condition and maintenance of the access way off of Federal Street leading into the parking garage.
+Should Federal Street be connected to Franklin Street in the future, the Association agrees to work with the City to bring the curb cut on Federal Street into compliance with the City of Portland Technical Manual;

 The Association shall be responsible for ensuring that pedestrians and other users of the sidewalks along Newbury, Federal and Franklin Streets are safe from snow, ice or other debris that could fall from decks and ensuring that unit owners store objects on balconies or on rooftop decks in a manner so as to provide for the safety of persons below.